FarronF/limerick-council-meetings/meetings/2023/10/16-Monthly Meeting of the Metropolitan District of Limerick/Minutes - Monthly Meeting of the Metropolitan District of Limerick - 18th September 2023.md

 any declaration of interest in any item due for discussion at the Meeting.
 Councillor O’Sullivan

-made a declaration on one agenda item.---
+made a declaration on one agenda item.
+---
 2

 **3.Disposal of Land**